+Office hours will only be held by the main instructor on record - Prof. Mancuso.
 Office hours are meant to answer specific questions about the material and/or the homework assignments.
 In order to efficiently use the (limited) time of TFs and instructors, please try to narrow the scope of your question down to the troubling concept/formula/exercise.
 For specific questions about the covered material, please make sure to show up during office hours and ask your question to the instructor or the TF.
 Conversely, if you have a generic concern about your understanding of the material, an in-class discussion or approaching the instructor after lecture may be the best option.